FinCEN's new digital currency advisor says crypto's 'just another means of payment' By Cointelegraph - Up News Info

 FinCEN’s new digital currency advisor says crypto’s ‘just another means of payment’

-Michele Korver, the first-ever chief digital currency advisor for the Financial Crimes Enforcement Network’s (FinCEN), believes crypto assets are just another way of transferring value.
+Michele Korver, the first-ever chief digital currency advisor for the Financial Crimes Enforcement Network (FinCEN), believes crypto assets are just another way of transferring value.

 Continue Reading on Coin Telegraph